 \subsection{Image synthesis}

 \textbf{Foreground texture datasets:} We have collected different kinds of cartons which have only one surface as the foreground texture datasets(as shown in Fig.\ref{Fig:2d}).
-Because the carton is composed of multiple surfaces and each surface has a specific combination relationship(such as the direction of the surface with each other) with each other, as shown in Figure \ref{Fig6b}.
-The method shown in Figure \ref{fig6} is used to label the foreground instance to ensure the true relationship with each other.
-And we build a subset of data in the foreground texture datasets according to the number of visible surface.
+Because the carton is composed of multiple surfaces and each surface has a specific combination relationship(such as the direction of the surface) with each other.
+The method shown in Figure \ref{fig6} is used to label the foreground texture to ensure the true relationship with each other.
+And we build a subset in the foreground texture datasets according to the number of visible surfaces.

 \textbf{Image synthesis method:} During performing the image synthesis algorithm, Perspective transformation principle is used to adaptively deform the foreground instance to ensure the linearity of the edges.
 The coordinates of the foreground instance are $P_{pre}=\{p_i\}_{i=0}^3$, and the coordinates of the reconstructed contour are $P_{back}=\{p_j\}_{j=0}^3$, the perspective principle is as follows: